SaminYeaser/Image-Classification-with-CNN/README.md

    - Build and compile the CNN model.
    - Train the model and evaluate its performance.

+## Testign the accuracy
+- This code takes an image and uses a trained model to predict if it is that of a cat or the image is of a dog.
+The `predict_image` function takes an image through the web or from the local machine it then resizes the image to 128 x 128 pixels and then converts the image to a numerical array normalized between 0 to 1.
+For each of such an image, the image is forwarded to the model for prediction and the prediction is either greater than 0.5 “Dog” or less than 0.5 “Cat.”
+It also uses the Matplotlib to display the image.
+In the script, we have all the images in `dataset/single_prediction ` folder that are processed and the model prints a prediction for each.

 ## Results
 - Training accuracy: 85.5%
 - Test accuracy: 85%